libmapper/libmapper/README.markdown

 paradigm used here.
 Of course, many of these techniques can easily be implemented as "intermediate" devices that sit between a sender and receiver.
-Another category of mappings that can currently only be solved this way include many-to-one mappings--libmapper currently has no special handling of multiple devices sending to one receiver, and the values are simply interleaved, whereas what is intended is probably some combining function such as addition, multiplication, or thresholding.
-It will be possible to solve this latter issue by using some form of receiver-side routers which can handle expressions containing multiple input variables (See future plans below).
+Another category of mappings that can currently only be solved this way include many-to-one mappings – libmapper currently has no special handling of multiple devices sending to one receiver, and the values are simply interleaved, whereas what is intended is probably some combining function such as addition, multiplication, or thresholding.
+We are working towards solving this latter issue by using receiver-side routers which can handle expressions containing multiple input variables (See future plans below).
 Many-to-one mapping functionality was not an immediate priority, since we feel that in practise it is actually quite rare to have a case where such a combining function should be arbitrarily modifiable by a user.
 In the real world, dependencies between signals often have a semantic significance which would be better handled internally to the sender or the receiver rather than in the mapper layer.
-Nonetheless, we hope to tackle this problem eventually.

 One impact of peer-to-peer messaging is that it may suffer from redundancy.
 In general it may be more efficient to send all data once